patchoo/patchoo/docs/setup_bootstrap_policies.md

 Setup Bootstrap Policies
 ------------------------

-### zzz-junkiBootstrapSetup
+### zzz-patchooBootstrapSetup

-junkiBootstrapSetup is used post a Casper Imaging, or anytime you'd like to bring a non-compliant client to parity with your current patch release cycles.
+patchooBootstrapSetup is used post a Casper Imaging, or anytime you'd like to bring a non-compliant client to parity with your current patch release cycles.

-It calls `0junki.sh --bootstrapsetup` which copies junki.sh to the local disk, writes out a launchagent that runs at loginwindow and runs `junki.sh --bootstraphelper`.
+It calls `0patchoo.sh --bootstrapsetup` which copies patchoo.sh to the local disk, writes out a launchagent that runs at loginwindow and runs `patchoo.sh --bootstraphelper`.
 Bootstraphelper, locks the loginwindow, provides GUI feedback (via jamfhelper bin fullscreen) and then fires a bootstrap loop.

 ![bootstrapsetup policy general](images/policy_bootstrapsetup_general.png)